Local government in England operates under either a one tier system – unitary authorities, or a two tier system – county

 Each London borough is a unitary authority.
 However, the Greater London Authority (GLA) provides London-wide government and shares responsibility for certain services.

 London boroughs are responsible for: education, highways, transport planning, social care, housing, libraries, leisure and recreation, environmental health, waste collection, waste disposal, planning applications, strategic planning, local taxation collection.

 The Greater London Authority is responsible for highways, transport planning, passenger transport and strategic planning.

 Town and parish councils

-Some parts of England have a third tier of local government.
+Some parts of England also have a third tier of local government.
 Town and parish councils are responsible for smaller local services such as parks, community centres, allotments and war memorials.

 In both Wales and Scotland there is a single tier system of local government providing all local government services.